 Private bail bonds companies also make money off the imposition of bond, which can be set by either ICE or an immigration judge.
 Since neither ICE nor judges are required to consider an individual’s ability to pay when setting the bond, bonds are often exorbitantly high.
 Because immigration courts are so backlogged—with hundreds of thousands of cases pending and court dates being set for five years out—the high interest rates and monthly fees quickly become predatory.

-Parole should be more widely used, and current policy suggests it would apply to nearly everyone who makes it through the initial eligibility screening for asylum.
-Instead, since late 2014, this policy has been increasingly ignored, leading to the long-term detention of many asylum-seekers, or more punitive conditions of release like very high bond or ankle monitors.
+Parole should be more widely used, and current official policy suggests it would apply to nearly everyone who makes it through the initial eligibility screening for asylum.
+Instead, since late 2014, this policy has been increasingly ignored, leading to the long-term detention of most asylum-seekers.

 Other potential alternatives include ensuring that someone has legal representation and providing community based support by organizations with proven experience delivering social services for immigrant communities.
 Although some non-profits are creating these kinds of post-release support, they are not currently included in the official alternatives administered by the government.